Willo Davis Roberts

-Willo Davis Roberts (May 29, 1928 – November 19, 2004) was an American writer, known primarily for children's mystery and suspense novels.
+Willo Davis Roberts (May 29, 1928 – November 19, 2004) was an American writer, known primarily for award-winning children's mystery and suspense novels.

 Biography

 Willo Louise Davis was born in Grand Rapids, Michigan.
 In 1949, she married David W. Roberts.
 She was originally trained as a paramedic and began writing in her spare time.
-Her first book, "Murder At Grand Bay," (published in 1955) was written for an adult market.
-She won Edgar Allan Poe Awards ("Edgars") in 1989, 1995, and 1997 for best juvenile and best young adult mysteries.
+Her first book, Murder At Grand Bay (published in 1955), was written for an adult market.
+Her first children's book, The View from the Cherry Tree, was published in 1975.
 Her books included The View from the Cherry Tree, Twisted Summer, Sugar Isn't Everything, Don't Hurt Laurie, Megan's Island, Baby-Sitting Is a Dangerous Job, Hostage, The Girl with the Silver Eyes, The One Left Behind, Scared Stiff, Caught!, and Undercurrents.

 Roberts died of congestive heart failure at the age of 76 in Granite Falls, Washington.
-According to publisher Simon & Schuster, "The One Left Behind would have been her hundredth book for children."
+According to publisher Simon & Schuster, "The One Left Behind would have been her hundredth book."

+Awards

+Davis won Edgar Allan Poe Awards ("Edgars") in 1989, 1995, and 1997 for best juvenile and best young adult mysteries.
+For her body of work, Davis was awarded the 1986 Pacific Northwest Writers Conference Achievement Award, and the 1990 Governor's Award for contribution to the field of children's literature in Washington State.

+Awards for Don't Hurt Laurie!